techidaily/site-win-docs/source/_posts/massmail-software-boosting-your-e-mail-outreachs-iq-for-greater-engagement-and-roi.md

 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983551/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-### It’s engaging

-This stickiness of mobile is one reason why brands and agencies will spend in 2022 and include a mobile component throughout all their mobile marketing programs at every state of the customer lifecycle.
-Another benefit drives that trend.

 ### It’s cost effective

 Brands and agencies increasingly recognize that mobile is a powerful, cost-effective way to maintain a relationship with customers.